|

 be found for either object, or the types of the two objects don't

-match, resorts to the equals method on the first non-null
+match, resorts to the equals

 object.
 If both objects are null, returns true.